tracy-o/learning-day/docs/load-test-results/2022-08-22-replicate-slow-redirects.md

 * CPU utilisation is similar
 * Spikes in Erlang VM metrics (System Counts, VM run queue lengths, Cache locksmith queue length)

-Using this load test format this was analysed further using `observer_cli`.
+Using this load test format, this was analysed further using `observer_cli`.

 ![](./img/2022-08-22-replicate-slow-redirects/vietnamese-4000rps-300s-observer-cli.png)

-You can see that `cache_locksmith` and `cache_stats` have a very high reduction count, high memory and often has high message queue.
+You can see that `cache_locksmith` and `cache_stats` have a very high reduction count, high memory and often has a high message queue.
 For this reason I think this is the cause of the slowdown.
 I can't find the causal link but I think the checking of the cache for a response that isn't there is eating up the schedulers time.